neontapir/managertools-logging/README.md

 # Usage Hints

-I manually move people who no longer report to me to a team called "departed".
+I manually move the folders of people who no longer report to me to a team folder called "zzz_departed".
 The script will still find them as normal.
 You can also use the same approach when people change teams.
 It happens infrequently enough for me that I didn't automate it.

 # Contributing